Acezorey/Small-Projects/Java Projects/ExpressionCalculator/README.md

 This is a work-in-progress infix calculator designed to read inputted expressions, and calculate the result of them.

-This calculator will be designed to handle all positive and negative digits, as well as the operators +, -, /, * (multiplication), ^ (power), and % (modulo).
+This calculator will be designed to handle all positive and negative digits, as well as the operators +, -, /, *, ^, and %.
 Once calculated, this calculator will be able to output the correct value of any expression given that they do not exceed the 32-bit integer limit (for now).

 It will also have a memory system, with the capitalized character "A" denoting the result of the previous input.